District-Based Elections and Redistricting

 For more information, see our blog post New Election Laws Passed in 2023.

 Redistricting is the redrawing of election boundary lines to ensure that prospective candidates reside within the district and only qualified voters may vote for district candidates.
 This practice may occur for districts electing local town, city, and county councils, congressional representatives, state legislators, commissions, school boards, and many other offices elected by voters grouped in districts.

 Jurisdictions that hold elections held by district are required to periodically redraw the boundaries of these districts to ensure that each one has a relatively equal number of voters.
 Though most redistricting efforts happen every 10 years in conjunction with the decennial census, local governments may also modify their district-based election systems in the intervening years.

 Local redistricting, governed by RCW 29A.76, happens concurrently with state redistricting.
 RCW 29A.76.010 contains the requirements for drawing up local government electoral districts, including that:

-- Districts are as compact as possible.
+- Districts are to be as compact as possible.

-- Districts consist of geographically contiguous area.
+- Districts should consist of geographically-contiguous areas.